 Skyroam Solis International WiFi Hotspot

-The Skyroam Solis personal WiFi hotspot is everywhere; it seems that every digital nomad, travel blog, and anyone living the laptop lifestyle is praising this portable international hotspot as the ultimate gift for business travelers.
+The Skyroam Solis personal WiFi hotspot is everywhere; it seems that every digital nomad, travel blog, and anyone living the laptop lifestyle is praising this portable international hotspot as one of the most useful travelling gift ideas on the market.

-Simply put; the Skyroam WiFi hotspot brings with it 4G LTE data almost anywhere in the world –supporting travelers in 130+ countries including North America, South America, the Middle East, Europe, Asia, Australia, New Zealand, and Africa.
+Simply put; the Skyroam WiFi hotspot brings with it 4G LTE data almost anywhere in the world without a SIM card –supporting travelers in 130+ countries including North America, South America, the Middle East, Europe, Asia, Australia, New Zealand, and Africa.

-And because the Skyroam is a prepaid device that has no contract, it’s a great gift idea for someone going travelling.
+And because the Skyroam is a prepaid device that has no contract, it’s a great gift idea for someone traveling abroad.

 This must-have travel gadget makes a great third option for internet access; if there’s no WiFi where we are, we’ll usually use a local, low-cost prepaid SIM to tether off our smartphone.
 If that’s not possible, we pick up a Skyroam $9 “day pass” for unlimited internet access on the road.
 Monthly unlimited internet access is only $99.